 A relative newcomer in the North American TV market, Vizio is one of the last U.S.-based TV brands.
 They have relatively few models compared with other brands, and historically they have been more budget-oriented.
-2018 has been a game-changing year for Vizio, with the Vizio P Series and P Series Quantum outperforming many of the competition's more expensive models.
+2018 has been a game-changing year for Vizio, with the Vizio P Series and P Series Quantum outperforming many of their competitors' more expensive models.
 The P Series Quantum is, in fact, one of the best LED/LCD TVs we've ever tested.

 Vizio TVs typically aren't as advanced as most of the competition.
-While recent models have a polished and modern smart interface, they use a simpler operating system, with a limited selection of apps and they offer no way to add new ones.
+While recent models have a polished and modern smart interface, they use a simpler operating system, with a limited selection of apps and no way to add new ones.
 Instead, Vizio TVs stream content from your existing mobile device.
 Vizio TVs also typically have worse upscaling than the competition, although this shouldn't be an issue for most people.
 On the other hand, Vizio TVs are typically competitively priced, and they usually have great dark room performance and low input lag for gaming.